 Run the OBI Dashboard report for "Reference Data and Inquiry > PTA Inquiry" to view a listing of all project transaction controls on the Oracle Award.

 Once you have determined a project transaction control has prevented the expenditure type from being chargeable , do not pick another expenditure type just because it is chargeable.
 Ask yourself the following questions:

 - Am I using the correct expenditure type?

 - Is this an expenditure type that is restricted to a specific award type (federal/non-federal)?

-- Am I charging administrative expenses to a federal award that is not “administratively intense" (major project)?
+- Am I charging administrative expenses to a federal award that is not Integral to the Project?

 - Is this a charge that is not allowable on any sponsored project?

 - Am I correctly charging the appropriate capital /fabrication expenditure type?

 - Am I incorrectly charging stipends instead of salary on a research award?

 If you determine the expenditure type should be chargeable on the sponsored award, the department administrator can request to make the expenditure type chargeable by completing the OSR Request Form .
 This form can also be used to make expenditure types non-chargeable as well if department wants to block a certain expenditure type from charging to the project.